Albert Uytenbogaardt

-Albert George Uytenbogaardt (born 5 March 1930) is a former South African footballer who played as a goalkeeper.
+Albert George Uytenbogaardt (5 March 1930 – 25 October 2024) was a South African footballer who played as a goalkeeper.

 Uytenbogaardt moved to England and signed for Charlton Athletic in 1948.
 He made his senior debut on 18 December 1948 in a 4–1 home win against Stoke City.
 He mainly served as backup to established first choice keeper Sam Bartram, and his first team opportunities were severely limited.
-He made six Football League appearances in five seasons at the club, but is notably also credited for scoring a goal for the club in a reserve team game.
+He made six Football League appearances in five seasons at the club, but is notably also credited with scoring a goal for the club in a reserve team game.
 He later returned to his home country to play for Cape Town City.

 Uytenbogaardt also represented the South African national team from 1955 to 1957.

+Uytenbogaardt died on 25 October 2024, at the age of 94.